chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 ## Working with a Static Site Generator: Hugo

+### Build and Preview Your Website

+{{< hint info >}}

 **Task:** Download the [exercise files](https://github.com/chrisdaaz/static-web-scholcomm-exercise-files) from GitHub.
 You can download the [zip file](https://github.com/chrisdaaz/static-web-scholcomm-exercise-files/archive/main.zip) and extract them to a directory you can easily access on your machine, such as your "Documents" folder.

+{{< /hint >}}

 The exercise files contain the working directory for a Hugo project.
+The Hugo software not only provides a process for building websites, it also provides a local web server we can use to preview our websites before we build the final versions.
 After following these steps, you should be able to build and preview a functional website on your computer  with Hugo.

-- Open the Folder in VS Code
+1. Open the Folder for the exercise files in VS Code: `File > Open folder...`; you should see the contents of the `static-web-scholcomm-exercise-files` folder in the left sidebar of VS Code
-- Open a Terminal in VS Code: Title menu > `Terminal` > `New Terminal`
+2. Open a Terminal in VS Code: Title menu > `Terminal` > `New Terminal`
-- Start the Hugo server to preview the website: `hugo server`
+3. Start the Hugo server to preview the website by entering this command into the terminal: `hugo server`
-- Open a web browser and visit: `http://localhost:1313`
+4. Open a web browser and visit: `http://localhost:1313`

-This will ensure that Hugo is installed on your computer and the files are rendering properly on your machine.
+You should now see a website template for the conference proceedings we're going to make.
+If you see a website, this means that Hugo is installed on your computer and the files are rendering properly on your machine.
 While you work with static site generators, it's always nice to have the option to preview your updates locally before pushing changes to a server.
 With the Hugo server running, any changes to working directory files with automatically trigger a rebuild of the site for you to preview in a web browser.

-If you got an error running the `hugo server` command, there might have been a problem installing Hugo and adding the `hugo.exe` file to your `PATH` variable.
+> If you got an error running the `hugo server` command, there might have been a problem installing Hugo and adding the `hugo.exe` file to your `PATH` variable.
 Re-try the installation steps.
 If that doesn't work, search the web for error messages to troubleshoot the issue.
 There's always a good chance someone else has run into the same problem!

 The exercise files contain the starter files for a basic Hugo project.
 The folders are organized in a way that separates content from layouts and styles.

-Most people who use static site generators create and edit the Markdown files in the content folder (`/content/`) and the settings in the configuration file (`config.yml`).
+Most people who use static site generators create and edit the Markdown files in the content folder (`/content/`) and edit the settings in the configuration file (`config.yml`).
+The Markdown files in the `/content/` folder contain all of the text of the website, whereas the configurations in the `config.yml` contain site-wide settings, such as the website title.Each theme you use will have it's own configutation settings in the `config.yml` file (good themes document what each setting is for!).
 The other folders in the working directory are used for more advanced features and customizations.
 For example, the layouts and styles are usually set by a theme.
 Themes are usually developed for a specific use case (e.g. blog, portfolios, documentation, e-commerce) with features (e.g. search, image galleries, [CSS framework](https://github.com/troxler/awesome-css-frameworks) support).

 The most popular static site generators have numerous themes available for people to use and customize in their websites.
 The Hugo community has published [a lot of themes](https://themes.gohugo.io/) for anyone to use with their websites.
 In this tutorial, we'll be using a simplified version of the [Hugo Bulma](https://github.com/jeblister/bulma) theme and the [Bulma](https://bulma.io/) CSS framework.